flow-project/flow/docs/source/flow_setup.rst

     # install flow within the environment
     python setup.py develop

-Next, we install the necessary SUMO binaries and python tools.
+Next, we install the necessary pre-compiled SUMO binaries and python tools.
 In order to install everything you will need from SUMO, run one of the below scripts from the Flow main directory.
 Choose the script that matches the operating system you are running.